Randolph NJ Restraining Order Violation Attorney

 Contact a Rockaway NJ Restraining Order Defense Lawyer for Answers

-If you or a loved one has been charged with domestic violence criminal offenses or you are facing a restraining order in New Jersey, it is imperative that you contact an experienced criminal defense lawyer for help.
-Since the domestic violence charge and the restraining order require two separate and distinct proceedings, it may be possible to have the criminal charge dismissed but the final restraining order issued – and vice versa.
-The first step in avoiding the most severe penalties is calling Mr. Tormey.
-You can reach him at his Morristown office location 24 hours a day at 866-949-6948 for a free consultation about your case.
+If you or a loved one has been charged with contempt for violating a restraining order in Morris County or elsewhere in New Jersey, it is imperative that you contact an experienced domestic violecne defense lawyer for help.
+The first step in avoiding the most severe penalties is calling The Tormey Law Firm and learning more about your legal options and potential defense strategies to beat your case.
+You can reach our restraining order attorneys in Morristown at (908) 336-5008 for a free consultation about your case.